srl-labs/containerlab/docs/cmd/graph.md

 ### Online vs offline graphing

-When HTML graph option is used, containerlab will try to build the topology graph by inspecting the running containers which are part of the lab.
-This essentially means, that the lab must be running.
-Although this method provides some additional details (like IP addresses), it is not always convenient to run a lab to see its graph.
+If the lab is running containerlab will try to build the graph by inspecting the running containers which are part of the lab.
+This method provides additional details (like IP addresses).
+It is possible to opt out of this behavior by using the --offline flag.

-The other option is to use the topology file solely to build the graph.
-This is done by adding `--offline` flag.

-If `--offline` flag was not provided and no containers were found matching the lab name, containerlab will use the topo file only (as if offline mode was set).
+If --offline flag was not provided and no containers were found matching the lab name, containerlab will use the topo file only (as if offline mode was set).

 ### Usage